Skip to main content

 • 50% disk compression: A default estimate in Leios cost calculations that estimates storage savings through compression techniques.

 • Approximate Lower Bound Argument (ALBA): A cryptographic technique allowing a prover to succinctly demonstrate knowledge of a large dataset to a verifier, with a small approximation gap enabling efficient proof generation and verification.
+One of the proposed certificate schemes for Leios voting.

 • Boneh-Lynn-Shacham (BLS): A cryptographic signature scheme that allows for efficient aggregation of signatures.
+Used in the proposed Leios voting and certificate system.

 • Central processing unit (CPU) and cumulative distribution function (CDF) usage: A performance metric that tracks CPU consumption across various simulation stages.

 • Certificate: A cryptographic proof that attests to the validity of blocks or transactions.
+In Leios, certificates are created when a quorum of votes is reached for an endorser block and are included in ranking blocks.

 • Decentralization parameter: A measure of how distributed the control of the network is among its participants.
+Currently set to 500 on Cardano mainnet.

 • Diffusion strategy: The method used to propagate blocks and votes through the network.
 Strategies include: